emqx/blog/en/202005/kuiper-becomes-edgex-rule-engine.md

 - [How to use meta function to extract additional data from EdgeX message bus?](https://github.com/emqx/kuiper/blob/master/docs/en_US/edgex/edgex_meta.md) There are some other information are sent along with device service, such as event created time, event id etc. If you want to use such metadata information in your SQL statements, please refer to this doc.
 - [EdgeX message bus sink doc](https://github.com/emqx/kuiper/blob/master/docs/en_US/rules/sinks/edgex.md).
 The document describes how to use EdgeX message bus sink.
 If you'd like to send the analysis result into message bus, you are probably interested in this article.

-If you want to explore more features of EMQ X Kuiper, please refer to below resources.
+If you want to explore more features of EMQX Kuiper, please refer to below resources.

 - [Kuiper Github code repository](https://github.com/emqx/kuiper/)
 - [Kuiper reference guide](https://github.com/lf-edge/ekuiper/blob/master/docs/en_US/reference.md)